Sunday, October 16, 2011

 Does your garden reseed itself?
 Mine does, all over the place, but I like that!
 It gives me a second crop of everything, naturally.
 It's not in neat little rows, of course, it's in patches.
 Larges patches of spinach, green onions, chives, cilantro, thyme, oregano and anything else I leave to go to seed.
 I let everything go to seed because I have a seed store.

 A lot of it escapes before I harvest it and I always lose some in the harvesting anyway, so I get a lot of volunteers.
 I love them!
 I am still cutting from a large, reseeded patch of spinach resulting from just one plant left to go to seed.
 I have a lot of cilantro growing all over the garden.
 That stuff really grows wild!
 I have baby chives coming up all over, baby dandelions, baby purslane, baby thyme and baby oregano.

 I'm sure I would also have baby catnip, mint and choc mint, if I let those go to seed too.
 I will probably let them go that long next year so I have seed for the seed store but this year I cut them back and dried them.

 If you keep your garden spotlessly clean, weed regularly or mulch heavily you will never know the joy of harvesting volunteers.
 I like my garden the way it is.
 Everything grows well and is green and healthy, shown by the ability of the plants to reproduce themselves all over the place.
 I do pull some weeds, but the useful things get left to grow.

-Posted by Providence Acres Farm at 6:55 AM
+Posted by Sheryl at Providence Acres at 6:55 AM